JamesSweetJones/abYdraw/paper/SupplementaryMaterial1.md

 - TYPE:   Used with Extra Domains and Chemical Moieties to indicate what they are - only a restricted list is allowed
 - LENGTH: The length of a domain (typically of a Linker)
+- CLASS:  Specify the immunoglobulin class of origin for a domain.
 - NOTE:   Any other comment (free text, must appear last in a list of comments)